Dr JP Jarrett and Dr CA Hall

 - have a basic appreciation of the impact of aviation on the environment and possible responses.

 This course aims to develop the basic ideas necessary to enable the student to understand some advanced concepts in aerodynamics.
 In particular the course will cover the aerodynamic effects that constrain an aircraft design.
-The course will highlight those factors determining the configuration of aircraft for different duties relating them to the effect of compressibility at transonic speeds, the control of boundary layers to benefit from laminar flows and the estimation of aerodynamic loads on the aircraft structure.
-Coursework will illustrate basic physics, via transonic airfoil design and the integration of these basics via a study of the trade-offs made in producing a design for a given specification.
+The course will highlight those factors determining the configuration of aircraft for different duties relating them to the effect of compressibility at transonic speeds.
+Coursework will illustrate undelying flow physics, via transonic airfoil design and the integration of these basics via a study of the trade-offs made in producing a transonic wing section design for a given specification.
 The course will end by reviewing the environmental impact of aviation and show how aircraft design might change to reduce this impact.

-Introduction to transonic wings (3L, Dr J P Jarrett)
+Introduction to Transonic Aerodynamics (3L, Dr J P Jarrett)

 - Shock-boundary layer interaction;

-- Supercritical aerofoils with delayed shock-induced drag rise.
+- Supercritical airfoils with delayed shock-induced drag rise.

-Transonic aerofoil design (4h coursework, Dr J P Jarrett)
+Transonic Airfoil Design (4h coursework, Dr J P Jarrett)

 - Stability of swept wing aircraft